 I do however remember a number of my contemporaries, – Susan Tandy from Ashford Road, Whitnash, whose parents ran a greengrocery in Regent Grove; Kenneth Eaton, whose father was in local politics; Graham Jerram, whose father was a member of Leamington Archery Club; Paul Mitchell who lived above a shop in High Street near to the Bridges, and Brian Povey whose family ran the Dry Cleaners in Warwick Street and lived next door to the school in Radford Road.

 The school routine was as follows: Assembly each morning and when our turn came around we had to read the day’s Bible lesson to the entire school.
-Times tables read on an individual basis regularly with Mr Groves siiting in front of his rather smart roll-top desk.
+Times tables read on an individual basis regularly with Mr Groves sitting in front of his rather smart roll-top desk.
 Sports held regularly at the school sports ground at the rear of the allotments in Radford Road, opposite the lane to Sydenham Farm.
 Other games took place on the large lawn at the side of the house, or in wet weather, on the covered yard at the rear.

 Another vivid memory is sitting for lunch at the Headmaster’s table and being taught the correct way to use fish knives and which glass was appropriate for which wine (none of which we were given!!!)
 But I can still bone a fish adequately.